Nadeem-Shaikh12/Nadeem-Shaikh12/README.md

 - 👯 I’m looking to collaborate on **KaamShaala - A platform for skilled Job listings**

-- 👨‍💻 All of my projects are available at [coming soon](coming soon)
+- 👨‍💻 All of my projects are available at "Coming Soon"

 - 💬 Ask me about **web development**